Many or all companies we feature compensate us. Compensation and editorial

 Private student loans for teachers

-After you exhaust your federal loan options, consider taking out a private loan to fill any funding gaps.
-Make sure to shop around to find the best deal for your situation.
+After exhausting your Direct Subsidized and Direct Unsubsidized Loans, weigh taking out PLUS loans versus private loans to fill any funding gaps.
+Be sure to shop around to find the best deal for your situation.

-Unlike most federal student loans, private student loans require credit checks.
+Private student loans require credit checks, unlike Direct Subsidized and Direct Unsubsidized Loans.
 If you have poor credit or no credit history, you may need to apply with a cosigner with better credit.

 • Competitive interest rates